cucumberpeel/sharp4sports-bayarea/README.md

 # sharp4sports-bayarea
-informational landing page for bay area figure skating coach team
+informational landing page for a team of bay area figure skating coaches